Kodiak-Finance/static-public/README.md

 }
 ```
 ‼️ Do not change the `logoURI` domain, only replace the name of your new file that you added in the last step.

+‼️ The file name must be in lower case and in PNG format